GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

     if (expr.get_type () != boolean_type_node)
       {
         error_at (tok->get_locus (),
-            "operand of logical not must be a boolean but it is %s", print_type (expr.get_type ()));
+            "operand of logical not must be a %<boolean%> but it is %qs", print_type (expr.get_type ()));
         return Tree::error ();
       }